 - Validity period must be 3 months longer than the validity period of the intended stay.

-- People applying for temporary residence in Croatia for the very first time must now provide a criminal background check as part of their application.
-This requirement went into effect January 1, 2021.
+- People applying for temporary residence in Croatia for the very first time must now provide a criminal background check together with a certificate on the length of stay as part of their application.
+This requirement went into effect on January 1, 2021.

 - Health insurance

 - This is usually private health insurance unless you have state health insurance from another EU/EEA state.

 - Proof of accommodation is sufficient for the purposes of applying for residence.
 After approval, you’ll need a rental contract.

 - Proof of sufficient funds to support yourself

 - There are several ways to show this, depending on your purpose for applying.
 The financial minimums you’ll need as well as how you can show the funds are available here.
 However, MUP will tell you exactly what they need.

 - Those applying for family reunification with a Croatian spouse are exempt from this.